top of page

 IS IT SAFE?

-A concern you may have is the health of your unborn baby.
-It may be reassuring to know that in a normal pregnancy there is no evidence that continuing to breastfeed will deprive your unborn child of necessary nutrients.
-Another typical concern is that hormone oxytocin, released by nipple stimulation while breastfeeding, could trigger early labor.
-However, there is no reason to suggest a connection between miscarriage and breastfeeding in a normal pregnancy.
-According to Hilary Flowers, the uterus is “deaf” to oxytocin throughout pregnancy, and its sensitivity to this hormone only increases around the onset of labor (Hilary Flowers, Breastfeeding Today).
+You may be wondering if continuing to breastfeed through the pregnancy will affect the health of your unborn baby.
+It may be reassuring to know that in an uncomplicated normal pregnancy there is no evidence that continuing to breastfeed will deprive your unborn child of necessary nutrients.
+Another typical concern is that the hormone oxytocin, released by nipple stimulation while breastfeeding, could possibly trigger early labour.
+However, there is no evidence to suggest a connection between miscarriage and breastfeeding in a normal pregnancy.
+According to author Hilary Flowers, the uterus is “deaf” to oxytocin throughout pregnancy, and its sensitivity to this hormone only increases around the onset of labor (Hilary Flowers, Breastfeeding Today).

 CHANGES DURING PREGNANCY